-- The Sexual Assault Response Coordinator will neither investigate nor adjudicate complaints of sexual assault.
-In the event of a sexual assault complaint, the Sexual Assault Response Coordinator ensures appropriate services are made available.
+- The Violence Prevention and Response Coordinator will neither investigate nor adjudicate complaints of sexual assault.
+In the event of a sexual assault complaint, the Violence Prevention and Response Coordinatorensures appropriate services are made available.
 This includes:

 - Crisis counseling to the victim/survivor.